 The Diabetes Type dropdown includes Type 2, Type 1, Gestational, and Prediabetes.
 The underlying biology and management goals differ across these categories, and the tracker's scoring calibration adjusts accordingly.
 A fasting glucose of 125 mg/dL is in the prediabetes range for someone without a formal diabetes diagnosis; the same reading in a type 1 patient on insulin calls for a different response than the same reading in a person managing type 2 through lifestyle alone.

 Gestational diabetes has specific fasting and post-meal targets — typically under 95 mg/dL fasting and under 140 mg/dL one hour post-meal — that differ from standard type 2 targets.
 If you are tracking gestational diabetes, note the gestational-specific targets in consultation with your OB or maternal-fetal medicine team.
-Start your free log now and bring the full reading history to your next appointment — no login required to begin.
+Log 30 days of fasting + post-meal + insulin to bring complete pattern data to your endocrinologist → Log 30 days of fasting + post-meal + insulin to bring complete pattern data to your endocrinologist →

 How to use it